-In addition to running a boutique marketing agency, Heeren-Moon has served as an instructor for SCORE and the Small Business Administration – creating and teaching a new digital marketing curriculum for small businesses for the Treasure Valley, Idaho chapters.
-She has served as a business mentor for SCORE and the Institute for Veterans and Military Families at Syracuse University.
-Currently, Heeren-Moon is the President-Elect for the American Marketing Association, New Jersey Chapter.
+In addition to running a boutique marketing agency, Heeren-Moon served as an instructor for SCORE and the Small Business Administration – creating and teaching a new digital marketing curriculum for small businesses for the Treasure Valley, Idaho chapters.
+She also served as a business mentor for SCORE and the Institute for Veterans and Military Families at Syracuse University.

 Erika Heeren-Moon has been featured on Inc.com as one of the “10 Top Women in Content Marketing in 2019.”
 Heeren-Moon is the recipient of a Women in Content Marketing Award (2019), an Idaho Business Review Women of the Year Award (2019), a 2016 Idaho Press Award (New Release Division), and a 2011 Design Award for Best Special Section from Local Media Association (formerly Suburban Newspapers of America).

 Heeren-Moon is a military spouse and a mom of two.
 In her spare time, she enjoys baking, painting, and is slightly obsessed with her two German Shepherds, Penny Lane and McCoy “Bones.”